-You can protect yourself by being fully vaccinated, staying home if unwell, wearing a mask, cleaning your hands regularly, maintain physical distancing from others and recording your movements for contact tracing.
+You can protect yourself by being up-to-date with your COVID-19 vaccinations, staying home if unwell, wearing a mask, cleaning your hands regularly, maintain physical distancing from others and recording your movements for contact tracing.

 Increasing air flow and appropriate cleaning and disinfecting surfaces will also help reduce the transmission of COVID-19.
 Further details are shown below.